-Landfill fires have occurred within landfills throughout the world, and to this day much burning of waste on landfills takes place in many developing nations.
+Landfill fires occur fairly commonly within landfills throughout the world, and to this day much burning of waste on landfills takes place in many developing nations.
 We classify landfill fires into two types; intentional and unintentional.

 Intentional Landfill Burning